williamlaplante/CausalCovid/README.md

 We (1) extend the approach to make it more statistically valid, (2) estimate the instantaneous reproductive number in Canada for the COVID-19 pandemic, and (3) illustrate the impact of Probabilistic Numerics when applied to Epidemiology.

-We also wish to utilize the model fit to make causal claims about governmental measures.
+We also wish to utilize the model to make causal claims about governmental measures.
 But at the moment, this approach hasn't been implemented.